 - reminders about payment

 As you look for the right appointment reminder tool for your business, it’s important to choose one that will improve the patient experience.
 It is becoming routine for practices to use medical scheduling software.
-Consequently, it’s likely that will become the norm.
+Consequently, this will likely become the norm.
 Certainly, we know that patients are much more engaged when they are sent appointment reminders!

-When you stay connected to your patients through appointment reminders, you are able to build that solid patient base that keeps your practice flourish.
+When you stay connected to your patients through appointment reminders, you can build that solid patient base that keeps your practice flourish.

 Check out our blog post for more in-depth details about selecting the right software!